The following new students are required to complete the Critical Reading and Writing Assessment:

 In this assessment, you'll be given one hour to read a short passage and to write a response to a question about the ideas in the text.
 Faculty members will read your essay and evaluate your critical reading and writing abilities.
 Non-native speakers of English may take an ESL version of this assessment.

 This evaluation determines your placement in English Composition as well as a First-Year Seminar, Intermediate Seminar, or Critical Reading and Writing course, and your readiness to complete the Writing Proficiency requirement (WPR).
 Writing Assessment is a one time writing sample used for course placement purposes and may not be re-taken.
 These results are proven indicators of success and will help you to start on track and stay on track here at UMass Boston.

-During your advising and registration session at orientation, your advisor will discuss the results and available course options with you.
+You will receive your results at your New Student Orientation Advising and Registration session.
+An advisor will discuss the results and available course options with you.

 For more information email firstname.lastname@example.org or call at 617-287-5522